yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 (2 integer.- 10)
 ```

-It says to the Push interpreter:
+It says to the interpreter:

 1. Push `2` to the stack.
 2. Subtract the top two numbers from the stack and push the result back to the stack.
-However, we only have one number on the stack at the moment.
-But instead of raising an error the Push interpreter will simply ignore the instruction.
+   Oh no, we only have one number on the stack!
+The C# compiler would raise the error, but the Push interpreter will simply ignore the instruction and proceed as if nothing happened.
 3. Push `10` to the stack.
 So the result will be two numbers: `10 2`.

 # Running Genetic Programming With Push

 After checking the available Push implementations, I've ended up using the [Psh](https://github.com/yaskovdev/Psh) — a Push interpreter and genetic algorithm written in Java.
-It is simple, well-documented, supports most of the Push instructions and the necessary steps of the genetic algorithms (like crossover and mutation).
+It is supports most of the Push instructions and the main stages of genetic algorithms (including crossover and mutation).

 How would you check if an integer number is even?